 Cassidy has quadriplegic cerebral palsy and that means she has limited use of all four of her limbs.
 She has trouble standing and that’s an issue because when the U of M volleyball team is at match point their fans stand to cheer.
 In her regular motorized wheelchair Cassidy could not cheer the way she wanted to.
 She wanted more.

-During this final game Cassidy plans to put a little something extra into her cheering.
+During the tournament Cassidy plans to put a little something extra into her cheering even though her beloved Gophers won't play.
 Doctors at Gillette Children's Specialty Healthcare worked with Cassidy and her mom to get insurance approval for a new sit-to-stand wheelchair.

 The Gillette doctors told Cassidy the new wheelchair will improve her bone density and strength.
 She smiled and communicated with the doctors that she wanted the new chair for another reason.